Mišel Lozanić

 Mišel Lozanić (Serbian Cyrillic: Мишел Лозанић) (born September 11, 1990) is a Serbian professional fitness and bodybuilding competitor, fitness model and personal trainer.
+Lozanić is competing under IFBB federation and he's member of IFBB Professional League.
+He's first (and to date only) Serbian professional in Men's Physique category.

 He has won a two World championships: he was placed first at the WABBA World championship in 2016 in Verona, Italy and at the IBFA World championship in 2016 in Rome, Italy.
 He is a WBPF European champion.
 Since 2014, he has been the Serbian WBPF national champion.
 Lozanic also placed at WBPF World championships in 2014 in Mumbai, India and in 2015 in Bangkok, Thailand.
 Lozanić is now competing under IFBB.

-Early life
+Early and personal life

 Lozanić was born in Zrenjanin, Serbia and grew up in Vojvoda Stepa.
 He was educated at the primary school in Vojvoda Stepa village.
 Lozanic attended the technical high school in Kikinda.
 He was an undergraduate of the Faculty for Ecology and Environment Protection at the Union University, Belgrade.
 Lozanic has undertaken postgraduate studies at a University of Natural Medicine.
 Before beginning a professional fitness career, Mišel tried various sports such as karate, crossfit, marathon, bodybuilding and team sports.

+Since March 20, 2023 he is married to Leah Lozanić (née Hosse; born in 1996).
+He and Leah have one child, a boy Maksim Veselin, born in March 17, 2024 (announced on multiple Lozanić's verified social profiles).

+Currently living and working in Gainesville, Florida, United States.